STOWouters/dotfiles/README.md

-# Dotfiles
+# dotfiles
 My personal collection of dotfiles.
-This repo is meant as:
+This repo is meant to:

 - to make it able to work in a familiar machine environment on any OS X or Linux machine
-- remote backup
+- serve as remote backup

 However, you can always suggest a feature by sending a pull-requests.
 Patches in a faulty dotfile are welcome too.